MacKerricher State Park

 From Mendocino, CA (10 mi): Head north on CA-1 for approximately 10 miles; turn left onto Mackerricher Park Road and follow signs to the park entrance.

-MacKerricher State Park is a state park in California located 3 miles (4.8 km) north of Fort Bragg in Mendocino County.
+MacKerricher State Park is located 3 miles (4.8 km) north of Fort Bragg.
 It covers 9 miles (14 km) of coastline and contains several types of coastal habitat, including beaches, dunes, headlands, coves, wetlands, tide pools, forest, and a freshwater lake.

 The northern coastline of the park is a long, sloping beach, and the southern section is made up of rocky cliffs and flats separating smaller strips of beach.
 Inland from the ocean is Lake Cleone, a former brackish marsh that was closed by the construction of a road and became a 30 acres (12 ha) freshwater lake.
 Much of the northern section of the park is occupied by the Inglenook Fen Ten Mile Dunes Preserve, a sensitive dune complex with wetland and terrestrial vegetation zones.
 Laguna Point is a peninsula near the middle of the park.
 The Ten Mile River marks the upper boundary of the park, and several creeks drain run through the landscape and into the Pacific Ocean.